WORK-BASED LEARNING

-For many years, the Work-Based Learning team in Davis County has partnered with thousands of community mentors.
-Past internship opportunities have been available in the following fields:
+The Work-Based Learning team in Davis County has partnered with thousands of community mentors to provide students internship opportunities in the following fields:

 • Auto Mechanics, Bicycles